-Equality Scheme Ref Action Responsible Person Foreward and 1.3 Commit the necessary resources in terms of people, time and money to comply with Section 75 statutory duties and implement equality scheme.
+Equality Scheme Ref Action Responsible Person Foreword and 1.3 Commit the necessary resources in terms of people, time, and money to comply with Section 75 statutory duties and implement equality scheme.
 Principal & Chief Executive Review internal arrangements for ensuring effective compliance with the Section 75 statutory duties and for monitoring and reviewing progress.
 Equality Officer Develop and deliver a programme of communication and training for staff and board members on s75 obligations and equality scheme commitments.
 Chief HR Officer 2.7 Integrate objectives and targets relating to the statutory duties into strategic and operational business plans Principal & Chief Executive 2.8 Ensure staff job descriptions to reflect their contributions to the discharge of the Section 75 statutory duties and implementation of the equality scheme.
-HR Services Manager 2.9 Ensure SER process facilitates the reporting of examples to meet equality statutory obligation Head of Quality Improvement

-2.11; 2.12 Draft and submit the annual report Equality Officer

-, on progress to the Equality

-Commission by 31 August each year

-and post report on website

-2.15 Review Action Plan annually in Equality and

-keeping with Corporate plan Cultural

-, , Diversity Forum

-2.17 Establish process to monitor action Equality and

-measures and monitor progress.
-Cultural

-Diversity Forum

-3.1 Consult on EQIAs and Equality Equality Officer

-Schemes or Lead Policy

-Person (re

-EQIA's)

-3.2 Take into consideration Equality Lead Policy

-Scheme commitments and EOC Person and

-guidance for future consultations Equality Officer

-3.4 Review consultation lists annually HR Business

-Partner

-(Equality)

-4.22 Publish screening results as per HR Business

-commitments Partner

-(Equality)

-4.26 Monitor policies with an adverse Lead Policy

-impact Person &

-Equality Officer

-4.27 Identify the monitoring information Equality and

-required by the College and Sector Cultural

-and how this will be considered by Diversity Forum

-management and College

-Management

-4.00 Team

-4.32 Establish process for publishing monitoring results Equality Officer

-5.3 Take forward training actions as Chief HR

-stated in Equality Scheme 5.3 and Officer

-5.4

-5.7 Establish process for monitoring the Chief HR

-effectiveness of equality training.
-Officer

-6.1 Review the accessibility of the Cultural

-information provided by the College Diversity &

-Equality Forum

-6.5 Ensure that the website is accessible Head of MILT /

-and so also is any information Customer

-posted on the website.
-Services

-6.9 Review process for monitoring in Equality Officer

-relation to the access of information

-and services

-8. Communicate complaints process Equality Officer

-and ensure process is accessible

-9 Publish the Equality Scheme and Equality Officer

-action plan in keeping with Scheme

-commitments
+HR Services Manager 2.9 Ensure SER process facilitates the reporting of examples to meet equality statutory obligation Chief Officer, Quality Excellence and Development 2.11; 2.12 Draft and submit the annual report on progress to the Equality Commission by 31 Equality Officer

+August each year and post report on website

+2.15 Review Action Plan annually Internal Equality

+in keeping with Corporate Working Group

+plan · · · · · · · · · · · · · · · · · · ·

+2.17 Establish process to monitor Internal Equality

+2.17 action measures and monitor Working Group

+progress.
+Working Group

+3.1 Consult on EQIAs and Equality Officer or

+3.1 Equality Officer or Lead Policy

+Equality Schemes Person/Compliance

+Manager (re

+2.2 Take into consideration EQIA's)

+3.2 Take into consideration Lead Policy

+Equality Scheme Person, Equality

+commitments and EOC Officer and

+guidance for future Compliance

+0.4 consultations Manager

+3.4 Review consultation lists HR Business

+4.00 annually Partner (Equality)

+4.22 Publish screening results as HR Business

+per commitments Partner (Equality)

+4.26 Monitor policies with an Lead Policy

+adverse impact Person, Equality

+Officer and

+Compliance

+Manager

+4.27 Identify the monitoring Internal Equality

+information required by the Working Group and

+College and Sector and how College

+this will be considered by Management Team

+management

+4.32 Establish process for Equality Officer

+publishing monitoring results

+5.3 Take forward training actions Chief HR Officer

+as stated in Equality Scheme

+5.3 and 5.4

+5.7 Establish process for Chief HR Officer

+monitoring the effectiveness

+of equality training.

+6.1 Review the accessibility of Internal Equality

+the information provided by Working Group

+the College

+6.5 Ensure that the website is Head of MILT and

+accessible and so also is any IS and Customer

+information posted on the Services

+website.

+6.9 Review process for Equality Officer

+monitoring in relation to the ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' '

+- ,

+access of information and services 8.
+Communicate complaints process and ensure process is accessible Equality Officer 9 Publish the Equality Scheme and action plan in keeping with Scheme commitments Equality Officer